Sir Peter Parker, 2nd Baronet: Biography

 From Bermuda, Parker joined the British forces in the Chesapeake Bay under Admiral Sir George Cockburn and took part in the blockade of Baltimore.
 A bold and efficient commander, he became known for his ferocity in destroying American farms and property along the Chesapeake.
 Having for several days raided Kent County, Maryland, he landed a shore party and attempted a night attack on a detachment of Maryland militia at Fairlee, Maryland on the night of 30 August 1814.
 Parker, who had recently liberated four slaves after raiding the plantation of Richard Frisby, was told by one slave that there was an American militia unit nearby.
 Parker landed the Menelaus at Tolchester, Maryland and had the slave guide him to the position.
 There he met resistance from the 21st Maryland Militia under command of Lt.
 Colonel Phillip Reed in the corn field of Isaac Caulk.
 This precipitated the Battle of Caulk's Field; while British and American sources differ on the result of the battle, Parker was one of the casualties.
 Leading his marines, he was hit in the thigh (as his grandfather had been at the Battle of Sullivan's Island), but unlike his grandfather, Parker died on the field of a severed femoral artery.
 According to midshipman Frederick Chamier, "“The whole animation of the party died when he drooped,” Chamier said in his account.
 “The Americans fortunately had begun another retreat; and our ceasing fire only led them to believe that we were following the quicker.
 Sir Peter’s only words were these: ‘I fear they have done for me … you had better retreat, for the boats are a long way off.”
 It took only about 10 minutes for Parker to bleed to death.
-14 men under Parker's command died at Caulk's Field, 12 of which remain buried in unmarked graves at the site of the battle.
+14 men under Parker's command died at Caulk's Field, 12 of whom remain buried in unmarked graves at the site of the battle.
+The Americans returned Captain Parker's shoe which had been lost on the battle field with his name and maker's number written in it under the assumption that he had been honourably wounded.

-Parker's body was sent to St. George's, Bermuda, and buried at St. Peter's Church on the 14 October 1814 (the funeral service being conducted by Chaplain Rennell of HMS Albion), but at the request of one of his executors, Captain Edmund Palmer, was subsequently exhumed on the 2 April 1815 (by Rector of St. George's Philip Hudson), and transported to England aboard the frigate HMS Hebrus to be re-interred at the family vault at St Margaret's, Westminster, a public funeral with military honors being held on both occasions.
-He was eulogized by his first cousin, Lord Byron.
+Parker's body was sent to St. George's, Bermuda, and buried at St. Peter's Church on 14 October 1814 (the funeral service being conducted by Chaplain Rennell of HMS Albion), but at the request of one of his executors, Captain Edmund Palmer, was subsequently exhumed on 2 April 1815 (by Rector of St. George's Philip Hudson), and transported to England aboard the frigate HMS Hebrus to be re-interred at the family vault at St Margaret's, Westminster, a public funeral with military honours being held on both occasions.
+He was eulogised by his first cousin, Lord Byron.